 Mentoring is so important in a child’s life that Hillcrest has been devoted to mentoring programs for more than 25 years.
 Research is conclusive that children who are mentored perform better in school, they are less likely to abuse alcohol and drugs, and they have healthier relationships with their families.
 That’s where Mentor Dubuque steps in.
-Pairing adults with boys and girls ages 5-15, and sharing activities they mutually enjoy, builds character, understanding and stronger communities.
+Pairing adult volunteers with boys and girls ages 5-15, and sharing activities they mutually enjoy, builds character, understanding and stronger communities.
 As part of the Hillcrest Culture of Results, Mentor Dubuque is making the area better, one mentor and one child at a time.

 Mentor Dubuque Services Include

-There are many children in need of a mentor and becoming a mentor is easy.
+There are many children in need of a mentor and becoming a volunteer mentor is easy.
 All you need to do is contact us at (563) 845-0768 for an application or click here to leave your information.
 After that, there will be an interview, reference and background checks, and training.
 Our matches are made based on similar interests, personalities and preferences.

 If you have a child that can benefit from mentoring, contact us at (563) 845-0768 or click here to leave your information and we will help you through the enrollment process.
 Mentees must live in Dubuque or Jackson Counties.

 Bowl Dubuque for Mentor Dubuque is our largest annual fundraiser.
 This event raises over half of the annual budget for Mentor Dubuque.
 Students who regularly meet with a mentor are 52% less likely than their peers to skip a day of school and less likely to use drugs or alcohol.
 YOU CAN MAKE AN IMPACT ON DUBUQUE AREA YOUTH AND FAMILIES.